Strength training for running: 7 exercises to boost running performance

 For form, hold the weight in your hand, put your other hand on the rest, and keep your arm straight.
 With your weight arm at a right angle, pull it up using only the muscles in your back – and switch.
 Trust me, you’ll feel the burn with this one.

 Yoga is perfect for your days off running.
 By stretching the body and allowing you to tune into how it’s feeling, yoga boosts flexibility and improves posture, while also establishing any sore areas.
 Above that, it’s a great exercise for your headspace, making it ideal for switching off and relaxing.

 Yoga isn’t one size fits all, and there are a variety of classes you can to try.
 Hatha yoga, for example, is great for posture and breathing, whereas ashanta yoga focuses more on strength and tightening core muscles.
-If you’re not sure where to start, yoga with Adrienne is really popular with those at all levels.
+If you’re not sure where to start, then check out out our pre run yoga routine.

 Press ups are hard, fact.
 As a result, runners can often overlook them – we’d recommend you don’t.
 Working the arms, shoulders and core, press-ups help posture and form, enabling you to run faster and longer without getting injured.